Bug report #14187

 In order to work well in UMN-mapserver-logic, QGIS needs to send one more parameter-set (WIDTH and HEIGHT of the mapcanvas in px).

 Moreover the BBOX seems to be wrong, IMHO this should be an dynamic parameter in getlegend-requests, whether the one QGIS seems to be static!
 In my last example the requests BBOX is the mapextent from the service.
 For each zooming- and panning-action, there is send a requests to the service, but BBOX doesn't change.

 Please Review the function.
 THX

-#2 Updated by Benjamin Schepers about 4 years ago
+#2 Updated by Benjamin Schepers over 4 years ago

 Did you use the above mentioned Service for your test?